John Bolton, Trump's former national security adviser, skips impeachment deposition

 Breaking News Emails

-Last week, Bolton — who was fired by Trump in September — was formally invited to testify before the three congressional committees in charge of questioning witnesses, but his lawyer, Charles Cooper, quickly made clear that his client was unwilling to appear voluntarily.
+Last week, Bolton — who was fired by Trump in September — was formally invited to testify before the three congressional committees leading the inquiry, but his lawyer, Charles Cooper, quickly made clear that his client was unwilling to appear voluntarily.

-The former top Trump administration official was scheduled give his deposition at 9 a.m.
-ET, but did not show up on Capitol Hill.
+Bolton was scheduled give his deposition at 9 a.m.
+ET, but did not show up.

 Lawyer says Bolton ‘not willing to appear voluntarily’Oct.
 31, 201905:35